axibase/atsd-api-ruby/README.md

-# Axibase Time-Series Database Client for Ruby
+# Axibase Time Series Database Client for Ruby

 The ATSD Client for Ruby enables Ruby developers to easily read and write statistics and metadata